zacharyr0th/website/public/articles/search-engine-turbulence.md

 ## Public Perception

 The public's reaction to these advancements is mixed.
-While some see the potential for an AI-enabled future, others harbor concerns:
+Some see the potential for an AI-enabled future, others have concerns:
-Bias: These models add a layer of interpretation over data that may be wrong.
+- Bias: These models add a layer of interpretation over data that may be wrong.
-Misinformation: The potential for LLMs to generate convincing but false information raises concerns about the spread of misinformation.
+- Misinformation: The potential for LLMs to generate convincing but false information raises concerns about the spread of misinformation.
-Privacy: The data to train these models has sparked debates about privacy, consent, and copyright.
+- Privacy: The data to train these models has sparked debates about privacy, consent, and copyright.

-Some see Sam Altman's vision of the AI-enabled future, and others feel Eliezer Yudkowsky's fears of the unknown.
+Some see Sam Altman's vision of the AI-enabled future, and others moreso agree with Eliezer Yudkowsky's fears of the unknown.
 In the past few decades, there have been stories of individuals who began fearing imminent human extinction due to rapid AI progress.
 They've liquidated all their assets and indulged recklessly, only to realize they've acted prematurely a few years later.
-Others fear it will take their jobs, but it remains to be seen which industries will be massively interrupted first.
+Others fear it will take their jobs, but it remains to be seen which industries will be interrupted first.

 ![Bing-2](/images/bing-2.webp)

-However, AI advancement may slow down as it historically has, following the typical S-curve of expertise acquisition.
+AI advancement may slow down as it historically has, following the typical S-curve of expertise acquisition.
 ChatGPT, while impressive, still has a known hallucination rate of 10-20%, making it unreliable for serious consideration in search or medicine.
 Given the nature of S-curves, some speculate that the progress AI has made recently will be the most